lucc/khard/doc/source/man/khard.conf.rst

   This section contains several subsections, but at least one.
 Each subsection can have an arbitrary name which will be the name of an addressbook known to khard.
-Each of these subsections **must** have a *path* key with the path to the folder containing the vcard files for that addressbook.
+Each of these subsections **must** have a *path* key with the path to the folder containing the vcard files for that addressbook.  :program:`khard` expects the vcard files to hold only one VCARD record each and end in a :file:`.vcf` extension.

 general
   This section allows one to configure some general features about khard.
 The